orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 - It is required but remains empty.
 - It does not match the selected data type.
-- There is a failed *error* constraint.
+- There is at least one failed error constraint.

 ## Validation levels